 12. Clear Appraisal

-Anytime a low appraisal happens, there’s another set of steps that need to take place that are beyond the scope of this article.
+Anytime a low appraisal happens, there’s another set of steps that need to take place that is beyond the scope of this article.
 But obviously, please contact me with any questions.

 Remove Contingencies (optional)